heikkiket/gallery/README.md

 gallery init > gallery.toml
 ```

+## gallery-viewer (GTK)
+gallery-viewer is a simple GTK-based program that can be started from command line and used to view images in the gallery.
+Start the program in the same directory that contains a gallery.toml file.

+gallery-viewer currently just lists all collections and allows to view images in each collection.

+In order to function gallery-viewer needs python3 installed in the host system as well as PyGobject.

+### Installing PyGObject

+**In Ubuntu:**
+Install following packages: `python3-gi python3-gi-cairo gir1.2-gtk-3.0`

+**In Fedora:**
+Install following packages: `python3-gobject gtk3`

+You can find more information and help about installing PyGObject from their official documentation: https://pygobject.readthedocs.io/en/latest/getting_started.html

-## A demo image viewer
+## A demo image viewer (in HTML)
 There is a simple image viewer program running inside browser.
-Just save this gallery.html to the same dir with gallery.toml.
+Just save gallery.html to the same dir with gallery.toml.

 Run this program by opening the file in the web browser and then uploading gallery.toml via the form visible.
 You need to explicitly upload a gallery.toml because a web browser cannot read files from local filesystem by default.